12 Best Fly Boxes Of 2023: Guide Tested and Approved

 6. Tacky Pescador MagPad Fly Box

-The Tacky Pescador MagPad fly box is a versatile and waterproof tacky fly box system that accommodates a wide range of flies and the reason I love this box is the patented silicon slit system with the magnetic pad to dry out or separate the flies you have already tried.
+The Tacky Pescador MagPad fly box is a versatile and waterproof tacky fly box system that accommodates a wide range of flies and the reason I love this box is the patented silicon slit system with the magnetic pad to dry out or separate the flies I have already tried.

 The only downside to this box is it doesn’t have a see-through cover.